 Mr. Biederman is a magna cum laude graduate of Princeton University, with an A.B. from the Woodrow Wilson School of Public and International Affairs in 1975.
 He also earned an M.B.A. with Distinction from Harvard University's Graduate School of Business Administration in 1977.

 Mr. Biederman is an active member of the Urban Land Institute and the International Downtown Association.
 He is a member of the board of NYC & Company, and serves as treasurer of the 42nd Street Development Corporation.
 Mr. Biederman was a founding partner of Edison Schools in 1991, contributing to the design and business plan for the nation’s earliest for-profit school operating company.
-Married for 36 years to the fine arts lawyer and author Susan Duke Biederman, he has a 31-year-old son, Robert, and a 26-year-old daughter, Brooke.
+Married to the fine arts lawyer and author Susan Duke Biederman, he has a son, Robert, and a daughter, Brooke.